Table of contents

 E-commerce platforms and payment services

-An e-commerce platform partners with banking saas companies to provide a seamless payment experience.
+An e-commerce platform partners with banking as a service companies to provide a seamless payment experience.
 For example, an e-commerce giant like Shopify uses Stripe to optimally integrate SME bank accounts (held at Evolve) with its e-commerce platform.
 The main benefit is the creation of a comprehensive dashboard outside of the traditional banking system.

 In addition, merchants using a credit account have faster access to funds generated by Stripe’s payment processing services.
 These embedded financial solutions not only strengthen customer engagement but also enrich their experience with additional financial offerings.